Baenão

 Estádio Evandro Almeida, usually known as Baenão is a stadium in Belém, Brazil.
 It is currently used mostly for football matches.
 The stadium has a capacity of 13,792 people.

-Baenão is owned by Clube do Remo.
-The stadium is named after Evandro Almeida, who was a Remo's football player and employee.
+It is owned by Clube do Remo, and named for Evandro Almeida (died 1965), a Remo football player and employee.
 The nickname Baenão is a reference to the place where the stadium is located, called Travessa Antônio Baena.

 History

 On August 15, 1917, which marked the anniversary of a six-year reorganization, Remo opened its football stadium.
 According to the newspaper A Folha do Norte, August 13, 1917, the field was 110 meters long and 70 meters wide.
 The stadium consisted of 2,500 people distributed through a grandstand, divided into its extension lines by a superior pavilion that was destined for the families of the partners and the lower part to the partners.

 After an extensive schedule that began with a salvo of 21 shots in the morning, was played the inaugural match of the sports plaza between the teams of the Naval Reserve and the selection of Liga Paraense Foot-Ball.
 The newspapers did not divulge the score of the match, informing only the qualifiers and the referee, Hugo Leão.
 The first game of Remo in the Baenão was on September 2, 1917, when he beat Panther by 3-1.
 Dudu, Chermont and Djalma scored Remo's goals that day.

 The stadium's attendance record currently stands at 33,487, set on September 7, 1976 when Remo defeated Paysandu 5-2.